-In York Region, the senior’s population is growing faster than any other age group.
-By 2031, one in five residents will be 65 or older.
+In York Region, the senior’s population is expected to double over the next thirty years.
+By 2051, close to one in four (23%) residents will be 65 or older.
 Seniors are a diverse group.
 They are healthier, living longer and continue to work past retirement compared to previous generations.
 There is also a growing number of seniors over the age of 75 that are experiencing more chronic conditions and complex needs.
 York Region is dedicated to fostering healthy aging where seniors can continue to live, work and age in strong, caring, safe communities.

 Renewing our Plan for Seniors

-After five years, York Region is taking steps to assess and renew the Seniors Strategy to ensure it addresses current needs and opportunities to support seniors.
+York Region is taking steps to assess and renew the Seniors Strategy to ensure it reflects current needs and future opportunities to support seniors.

 Visit york.ca/PlanForSeniors to sign up to receive updates about the work underway to renew our plan for seniors.

 - York Region Seniors Strategy Refresh (June 24, 2021)

 - Forecast for Long-Term Care and Housing Implications (November 19, 2020)

 - York Region Submission to the Ontario Long-Term Care COVID-19 Commission (January 28, 2021)

 - Memo to Minister Cho: York Region Response (September 26, 2019)